WebexCC-SA/LAB-1251/docs/lab08_CallQueues.md

 # Lab 8 - Creating Call Queues

-In tdis lab, you will learn how to create call queues.
+In this lab, you will learn how to create call queues.

 ## Login Credentials